june-rains/JSON-java/README.md

 In addition, we can change the key transformer logic by defining new function,
 so the method we overload also improve code re-usability.

+## Milestone4 Running Guide && Report

+### Running Guide
+In this project, I designed `JSONNode` class in `JSONObject.java` file
+to support stream operation.

+Considering JSON are hierarchical structures, there can be many options
+to determine the type of stream we can support.

+In this milestone, I focus on `Leaf Elements Only`, so the stream operations will stream JSONObject's all leaf node to be its `JSONNode`.

+I wrote corresponding `toStream()` method in `JSONObject.java` file to support stream operation and wrote corresponding unit test in `JSONObjectTest.java`
+called `testStreamWithJsonObject`

+In the unit test, I created a JSONObject and do some stream process for
+leaf node(JSONNode), you can adjust the code to do more testing if you want.